-The general look and design of this Moses basket impressed Kate Wills, mum to Blake, 10 weeks.
+The general look and design of this Moses basket impressed our tester Kate Wills, mum to Blake, aged 10 weeks.
 She found it easy and intuitive to use.
-“This arrived without too much packaging, and it looks really good in the room,” she says.
+“This arrived without too much packaging, and looks really good in the bedroom,” she says.
 “The basket itself is well-designed and very light, so it’s really easy to move around the house.
-The wooden stand folds away easily and it doesn’t take up much space.”
+The wooden stand folds away easily and doesn’t take up much space.”

-The quality of this Moses basket is impressive, and the knitted liner adds a touch of cosy luxury.
+The quality of this Moses basket is impressive, and the knitted liner adds a touch of seriously cosy luxury.
 “It’s very chic and looks quite Scandinavian in design,” says Kate.
-“But it’s also very practical – the liner stopped my baby from scratching her hands on the inside of the basket, which happens in our own Moses basket, and helps make this feel warm and cosy.”
+“But it’s also very practical – the liner stopped my baby from scratching her hands on the inside of the basket, which happens in our own Moses basket.
+That makes this one feel warm and cosy.”

 The only downside is that this Moses basket seems less roomy in comparison to others we tested, so it may not last your baby as long as others.
 “My baby was 9lbs at birth, so there’s not much room in this for her to stretch out,” adds Katie.
 “For that reason, it’s probably better suited to smaller babies.”